 Dr. Mazen Adi, Professor of Political Science at Rutgers University, gave his unique insights into the situation in Syria at PMES’s Annual Meeting and Social Reception.
 Dr. Adi was formerly with the Syrian Ministry of Foreign Affairs and served as Legal Advisor to the Syrian Mission at the United Nations.

-The event was sponsored by Princeton University in collaboration with the Mamdouha S. Bobst Center for Peace and Justice, Princeton University.
+The event was co-sponsored by PMES in collaboration with the Mamdouha S. Bobst Center for Peace and Justice, Princeton University.

 Presentation with Toby C. Jones and Bushra al-Fusail at Princeton University.

 Toby C. Jones is associate professor of history, specializing in the history of the modern Middle East, at Rutgers University, where he teaches courses on the environment in the Middle East, oil and the Arab-Israeli conflict.